lobuhi/byp4xx/README.md

  Built-in options:
   --all Verbose mode (by default only 2xx and 3xx codes will be prompted) -t or --thread Set the maximum threads.
 Rate limit disabled when threads are enabled.
+Use carefully.
   --rate Set the maximum reqs/sec.
 Only one thread enforced, for low rate limits.
 (5 reqs/sec by default) -xV Exclude verb tampering
   -xH Exclude headers